codeworm96/paper-reading/README.md

 Covers in-memory database systems from pencil-and-paper designs (MM-DBMS, MARS, HALO) to prototypes (OBE, TPK, System M) to commercial systems (Fast Path) at that time (1992).

+## A Critique of ANSI SQL Isolation Levels

+// TODO

+## Staring into the Abyss: An Evaluation of Concurrency Control with One Thousand Cores

+// DONE but keep private because it's homework